PraiseEnweriku1/PraiseEnweriku1.github.io/pages/about-me.md

   gallery:
     - image: assets/images/Drumming.jpeg
       caption: Playing Drums at a concert!
-    - image: /assets/images/me-basketball.png
+    - image: assets/images/leaning of the car.jpeg
-      caption: Hooping and dropping people off at the park 🏀
+      caption: I just like this picture!
     - image: assets/images/smiling from distance.jpeg
       caption: In a garden 🪴
-    - image: /assets/images/me-pi.png
-      caption: Working on a personal project w/ the Raspberry PI

 ---